-271 ADMINISTRATION: MANAGEMENT AND ORGANIZATION OF CHILD DEVELOPMENT 3 UNITS CSU, Associate Degree Applicable
+271 ADMINISTRATION: MANAGEMENT AND ORGANIZATION OF CHILD DEVELOPMENT PROGRAMS 3 UNITS

-Prerequisite: CD 105, CD 126 and one of the following curriculum classes: CD 130 through CD 137 Lecture: Minimum 32 hours per semester
+Prerequisite: CD 105, CD 126 and one of the following curriculum classes: CD 130 through CD 137

 Budgeting, licensing, planning, organizing and managing a variety of programs for young children.
 The administrator's role, site development, ongoing organization, personnel program components, working with staff, parents and volunteers will be included in the course.
 (Designed to meet California State Child Development Permit requirements for a Site Supervisor and Title 22 requirements for a Child Care Center Director.)